franciscoyira/portfolio/content/authors/admin/_index.md

 title: Francisco Yirá
 ---

-Data scientist, economist, and skilled R programmer.
-I have experience using machine learning to solve business problems in retail and marketing/CRM, answering business questions through statistical modelling and causal inference, and automating processes and reports.
+Data scientist with a Bachelor of Economics and a high proficiency in R programming.
+Skilled in applying machine learning techniques to optimise business outcomes in retail and marketing/CRM, as well as conducting statistical modelling and causal inference to answer business questions.

-I am passionate about enabling data-driven decision making and use data to solve problems and generate social impact.
-I like challenges and I am eager to learn more and share knowledge with others
+Experienced in automating processes and reports using data.
+Passionate about leveraging data to enable data-driven decision making and to solve complex problems with social impact.
+Enthusiastic about learning new skills and sharing knowledge with others.

 {{< icon name="up-right-from-square" pack="fas" >}} {{< staticref "https://franciscoyira.github.io/cv/index" "newtab" >}}CV in document format{{< /staticref >}}.